-These areas are often overlooked, until an infection sets in.
+These areas are often overlooked until an infection sets in.

 The history of the Shih Tzu breed is a long one, whose ancestors were developed in Asia as far back as the year 1000.

-After her death, breeding had all but stopped and a few Shih Tzu were either sold or given as gifts to foreigners.
+After her death, breeding had all but stopped, and a few Shih Tzu were either sold or given as gifts to foreigners.

-As it would turn out, these few Shih Tzu would be the means of the breeds survival.
+As it would turn out, these few Shih Tzu would be the means of the breed's survival.

-If it weren't for those few that survived, the Shih Tzu would not be a part of our world today.
+If it weren't for those few that survived, the Shih Tzu would not be a part of our world today!

-Information that will help ensure that you are able to provide your new companion with the highest quality care and love possible.
+There is a wealth of Shih Tzu information you will find on this website.
+Information that will help ensure that you can provide your new companion with the highest quality care and love possible.